-If you look back 10 years ago, you will see Internet was used so rarely by us.
-Today we use it for communication, conducting business, bank work and many other activities.
-E-commerce has recently changed the rules of retail selling by using internet.
-The paradigm of e-commerce is not new to Indians any more.
+If you look back 10 years ago, you will see the Internet was used so rarely by us.
+Today we use it for communication, conducting business, bank work, and many other activities.
+E-commerce has entirely changed the rules of retail selling by using the internet.
+The paradigm of e-commerce is not new to Indians anymore.
 E-commerce came to existence in the US in 1995 and other developed countries quickly adopted it.
 It took some time for India to understand that people will buy things online.
-Today e commerce in India is playing a huge role by connecting buyers and sellers.
+Today e-commerce in India is playing a huge role by connecting buyers and sellers.

-Factors that are helping India to contribute to the E-Commerce growth
+Factors that are helping India contribute to the E-Commerce growth

 - Fast rise in Indian Internet Population